The next application window is expected of open late Fall 2022.

 - The Application Guide provides guidance on rural areas currently eligible for Community Connect Grants.

 The Rural Utilities Service publishes all Community Connect Proposed Funded Service Areas (PFSAs) through its Public Notice Filing (PNF) process.
 Incumbent service providers may challenge the eligibility of a PFSA by filing a Public Notice Response (PNR).
 More information on the PNF/PNR process can be found by visiting the Rural Development Public Notice Filings Portal User Guide.
+For a demonstration on how to search for PNFs, submit a PNR, subscribe to PNF notifications, and more, watch the PNF Demonstration of the Public Filing Tool video.
 Those interested in receiving email notifications whenever a new application has been submitted and the PNF has been published can do so by signing up for our Public Notice Filing Subscription Service.

 How may the funds be used?